hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_09-iot-hub-integration-with-azure-event-grid.md

 In this lab, you will complete the following activities:

-* Verify that the lab prerequisites are met (that you have the required Azure resources)
+* Configure Lab Prerequisites (required Azure resources)
 * Create a Logic App that sends an email
 * Configure an Azure IoT Hub Event Subscription
 * Create new devices to trigger the Logic App

-### Exercise 1: Verify Lab Prerequisites
+### Exercise 1: Configure Lab Prerequisites

 This lab assumes the following Azure resources are available: